hakbar0/NC-NEWS-Back-Front-End/README.md

 *   A get request on ‘/create-story’ displays a form where you can create a story.
 *   A get request on ‘/users’ displays all users who have made an article.
 *   A get request on ‘/users/:name’ displays all articles for that single users.
-*   If any route is given a 404 error will be shown.
+*   If any other route is requested a 404 error will be shown.

 *   Can only deleted comments posted under the author northcoder.